ilyes0702/seq-control/docs/source/user_guide/installation.rst

 Verifying Your Installation
 ---------------------------

-To verify that ``SeqControl`` is correctly installed and accessible in your Python environment:
+To verify that ``seq-control`` is correctly installed and accessible in your Python environment:

 1. Launch a Python interactive shell: